Skip to content

 Leeds

 The Briggate area is considered one of the famous historic shopping hallways in Leeds City and England.
-While walking through the place, you will find that most of the shops there has a unique architectural element.
+While walking through the place, you will find that most shops have a unique architectural element.

-You can visit the Grand Arcade in the Briggate Area, built in 1897 with small boutique shops.
-The Thorntons Arcade was completed in 1878 and is famous for its four life-sized figures clock.
+You can visit the Grand Arcade in the Briggate Area, built in 1897 and featuring small boutique shops.
+The Thorntons Arcade, completed in 1878, is famous for its four-life-sized figures clock.

-Also, there is Queens Arcade, which was opened in 1889, where you can find designer and novelty shop.
+Also, there is Queens Arcade, which opened in 1889 and where you can find designer and novelty shops.

 Thackray Medical Museum

-Thackray Medical Museum is another place in Leeds City worth visiting.
+Thackray Medical Museum is another place in the city worth visiting.
 It is next to St. James’s University Hospital, housing a collection of 20,000 medical artefacts, and displays the medicines’ development through the ages.

 While touring the museum, you can see an authentic reproduction of the Leeds slum area during Victorian times.
 It is also an excellent place for children to have fun learning about medicine and working their way through the body.